-1. The development hereby permitted shall be begun before the expiration of three years from the date of this permission.

-Reason:- To comply with Section 51 of the Planning and Compulsory Purchase Act 2004.

-2. The development hereby permitted shall be carried out in accordance with the following approved plans: Proposed Elevations and Proposed Ground Floor Plan (MW01).

-Reason:- For the avoidance of doubt and in the interests of proper planning, in accordance with the National Planning Policy Framework.

-3. The materials to be used in the construction of the external surfaces of the development hereby permitted shall match in material, colour and texture those used in the existing building.
+- 1. The development hereby permitted shall be begun before the expiration of three years from the date of this permission. - Reason:- To comply with Section 51 of the Planning and Compulsory Purchase Act 2004. - 2.
+The development hereby permitted shall be carried out in accordance with the following approved plans: PL.1, PL.1A, PL.2, PL.3, PL.4, PL.5 and PL.6. - Reason:- For the avoidance of doubt and in the interests of proper planning, in accordance with the National Planning Policy Framework. - 3.
+The materials to be used in the construction of the external surfaces of the development hereby permitted shall match in material, colour and texture those used in the existing building with the exception of the proposed flat roof which shall be lead grey in colour and the proposed decking which shall be timber.

-Reason:- To ensure that the external appearance of the development is appropriate to its surroundings in accordance with Policy EQ6 of the High Peak Local Plan and the National Planning Policy Framework.
+Reason:- To ensure that the external appearance of the development is appropriate to its surroundings in accordance with Policy EQ6 of the High Peak Local Plan 2016 and the National Planning Policy Framework.

-4. The north-west side elevation of the conservatory hereby approved shall be glazed with obscure glass to be equivalent to Pilkington level 5.
-Notwithstanding the provisions of the Town and Country Planning (General Permitted Development) Order 2015 (or as subsequently may be amended or re-enacted) this/these window(s) shall not be altered so as to contain any opening lights or be re-glazed with any transparent materials or enlarged or otherwise altered, nor shall any additional door, window or other opening be formed in that elevation unless a further planning permission has first been granted on application to the Local Planning Authority.
+4. Any windows on the northern elevation of the extension hereby permitted shall be glazed with obscured glass.
+Notwithstanding the provisions of the Town and Country Planning (General Permitted Development) Order 2015 (or as subsequently may be amended or re-enacted) this/these window(s) shall not be re-glazed with any transparent materials or enlarged or otherwise altered, nor shall any additional door, window or other opening be formed in that elevation unless a further planning permission has first been granted on application to the Local Planning Authority.

-Reason:- To safeguard the privacy of both the occupants of the adjacent property and of the development hereby approved, in accordance with Policy EQ6 of the High Peak Local Plan and paragraph 17 of the National Planning Policy Framework.
+Reason:- To safeguard the privacy of both the occupants of the adjacent property and of the development hereby approved, in accordance with Policy EQ6 of the High Peak Local Plan 2016 and paragraph 17 of the National Planning Policy Framework.